Thursday, July 1, 2021

 Scripture recounts that God promised to send a messenger like Elijah to preach a circumcision of the heart before the Day of the Lord.

 “Behold, I send my messenger, and he will prepare the way before me.
-And the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant in whom you delight, behold, he is coming, says the LORD of hosts.
+And the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant in whom you delight, behold, he is coming, says [YHWH] of hosts.
 But who can endure the day of his coming, and who can stand when he appears?”
 (Malachi 3:1-2)

 But the angel said to him, “Do not be afraid, Zechariah, for your prayer has been heard, and your wife Elizabeth will bear you a son, and you shall call his name John.
 And you will have joy and gladness, and many will rejoice at his birth, for he will be great before the Lord.
 And he must not drink wine or strong drink, and he will be filled with the Holy Spirit, even from his mother’s womb.
-And he will turn many of the children of Israel to the Lord their God, and he will go before him kin the spirit and power of Elijah, to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just, to make ready for the Lord a people prepared.”
+And he will turn many of the children of Israel to the Lord their God, and he will go before him in the spirit and power of Elijah, to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just, to make ready for the Lord a people prepared.”
 (Luke 1:13-17)

 And this is the testimony of John, when the Jews sent priests and Levites from Jerusalem to ask him, “Who are you?”
 He confessed, and did not deny, but confessed, “I am not the Christ.”
 And they asked him, “What then?
 Are you Elijah?”
 He said, “I am not.”
 “Are you the Prophet?”
 And he answered, “No.” So they said to him, “Who are you?
 We need to give an answer to those who sent us.
 What do you say about yourself?”
 He said, “I am the voice of one crying out in the wilderness, ‘Make straight the way of the Lord,’ as the prophet Isaiah said.”
 (John 1:19-23)